SringayKeno/kickstarter-analysis/README.md

 ### What are two conclusions you can draw about the Outcomes based on Launch Date?

-Upon visual inspection of Theater Outcomes vs Launch Dates (chart 1) we can see that for the catagory of theater the most successful Kickstarter campaigns were launched in May.
+Upon visual inspection of Theater Outcomes vs Launch Dates (image 1) we can see that for the catagory of theater the most successful Kickstarter campaigns were launched in May.

 image 1